Canada's ELog Mandate & Hours of Service FAQs

 Accreditations are valid for five years.

 ELD providers submit their devices to the person or entity for testing and certification.
 A list of certified ELD providers will be posted on Transport Canada's website.
-There are currently three certification bodies: FPInnovations, CSA Group, and COM Driver Tech.
+There are currently two certification bodies: FPInnovations and COM Driver Tech.

 Q. WILL FMCSA SELF-CERTIFIED ELDS COUNT AS CERTIFIED FOR CANADA?